RobertFoll/RevMob-Xamarin-iOS/README.md

-A Xamarin wrapper around the RevMob iOS SDK ( http://sdk.revmobmobileadnetwork.com/ios.html )
+A Xamarin wrapper for the RevMob iOS SDK
 =======

 I will create a sample project in a future build.